PWNAGERobotics/ScoutingPASS/README.md

 <details open>
   <summary>2025 Season Updates</summary>
   <ul>
-    <li>New configurations added for match and pit scouting as well as the new field image</li>
+    <li>New configurations added for match and pit scouting, as well as the new field image</li>
-    <li>Clean up files structure which was getting cluttered with all the years in the top folder.
+    <li>Clean up files structur,e which was getting cluttered with all the years in the top folder.
 See old configuration files in the archive folder.</li>
     <li>Warning: Default dataFormat continues to be tab delimited (tsv)<br>This allows for easier Excel input.
 No Excel macro needed.
 Just put the cursor in Column A of a blank row and scan the QR code.
-To switch back change the dataFormat configuration item from tsv to ksv.</li>
+To switch back, change the dataFormat configuration item from tsv to ksv.</li>
   </ul>
 </details>